rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 For load balancers, the "least connections" strategy is more likely to produce an even distribution compared to round robin and other strategies.

+### How Evenly Will Messages Be Distributed?

+As with many data distribution approaches based on a hashing function, even distribution between shards depends on the distribution (variability) of inputs, that is, routing keys.
+In other words the larger the set of routing keys is, the more even will message distribution between shareds be.
+If all messages had the same routing key, they would all end up on the same shard.

 ## Installing ##